openzipkin/zipkin-dependencies/README.md

 $ STORAGE_TYPE=elasticsearch ES_HOSTS=host1:9201 java -jar zipkin-dependencies.jar
 ```

+#### Custom certificates

+When using an https endpoint in `ES_HOSTS`, you can use the following standard properties to
+customize the certificates used for the connection:

+* javax.net.ssl.keyStore
+* javax.net.ssl.keyStorePassword
+* javax.net.ssl.trustStore
+* javax.net.ssl.trustStorePassword

 ## Building locally

 To build the job from source and run against a local cassandra, in Spark's standalone mode.